jegelstaff/formulize-android/README.md

 2. Install Android SDK tools in ADT/Eclipse
     Follow the [instructions here](https://developer.android.com/tools/help/sdk-manager.html) to access the Android SDK Manager
-    By default, the latest Android API should have been installed, but make sure Android 4.2.2 (API 17) is installed.
+    By default, the latest Android API should have been installed.
+Android 2.3.3 (API 10) related tools should be installed as well for testing Formulize on older versions of Android.

 3. Import the Android Prototype Project as an existing project Import the AndroidProtoype folder in the Formulize repository using Eclipse with the Android SDK installed.